Longest Day, Longer Nights!

 Isolationism at Its Core

-As the name implies, Isolationism is the loneliest of features in anyone’s life, that one can come to try to accept and then live with.
-It is the actions of a person whom resides with the feelings, emotions, and habits in which a person finds himself not being able to be amidst other people, for a variety of reasons.
-The reasoning behind my own journey in this world is multi-faceted, just as the other features of the PTSD, of which I have had to bear with, for over 30 years of my life.
+Isolationism is the loneliest of features in anyone’s life.
+It is the actions of a person whom resides with the feelings, emotions, and habits that finds him//herself not being able to be amidst other people, for a variety of reasons, for long periods of time.

-Being isolated from other people who live around me, and whom come in and out of my life, is sometimes lonely.
-However, the levels of distrust and the levels of exposures to possible triggers, is at times more unbearable than becoming comfortable in my company; and regulating the contact I have with others.
+Being isolated from other people who live around me, and whom come in and out of my life, is a lonely existance, to say the least.
+However, the levels of distrust and the levels of exposures to possible triggers, is at times more unbearable than becoming comfortable in my own company.

 Going through a Day; With Nothing to Do